-Name: T Philippe de Vicq Name: Brigitte de Vet itle: Director -Effective leader Title: Chairman
+Name:TPhilippe de Vicqitle:Director -Effective leader

+Name: Lieve Creten Title: Chairwoman

 Schedule A

 Asset Allocation, Investment Strategy and Investment Objectives

 The guidelines in the Quest for Growth investment policy are assuming an ordinary course of business.
 Certain developments in the markets in general or in individual portfolio companies more specifically could temporarily prevent Quest for Growth from meeting these guidelines.
 In case that happens, Quest for Growth will do everything reasonably possible to mitigate such infraction within an acceptable timeframe.
 When an infraction can't be resolved timely, Quest for Growth will report on it in its annual report as specified in the Royal Decree of 10 July 2016 regarding public privaks.